airbus-seclab/GEA1_break/README.md

 ## Performance

-It is difficult to measure accurately the performance difference between the original paper and this implementation since the hardware is not the same at all and some design choices are obviously different.
-However you may be able to roughly estimate the running time on your computer based on the tests that we made.
+It is difficult to accurately measure the performance difference between the original paper and this implementation, since hardware configurations are typically different, and also some design choices are obviously different.
+However, you may be able to roughly estimate the running time on your computer based on the tests that we made.

-All the following tests were performed on an old DELL server with the following characteristics:
+All the following tests were performed on a DELL server with the following characteristics:

 * 2x Intel(R) Xeon(R) CPU E5-2640 v2 @ 2.00GHz